 Looking to green your business?
 It’s time to go beyond recycling.
 Sustainable waste management gives you an opportunity to improve your business’ eco-friendliness, reduce greenhouse gas emissions and even lower operation costs.
 Interested?
 Our guide will help you find the best solutions for green waste disposal.

 To create the best solution for your operation, you’ll need to gather some data.
 A waste audit will show you what types and quantities of trash you produce each week to help you decide which sustainable waste management practices to implement.
 It will also show you where you may be spending too much on trash disposal or energy use.
-Try our simple waste auditing checklist to help you set new standards for your business.

 Once you’ve completed your waste audit, you can set short- and long-term waste-reduction goals.
 Try the following sustainable waste disposal methods to reduce the amount of trash your business produces.